projectacrn/acrn-hypervisor/doc/getting-started/apl-nuc.rst

 ACRN Network Bridge
 ===================

-ACRN bridge has been setup as a part of systemd services for device communication.
+The ACRN bridge has been set up as a part of systemd services for device communication.
 The default bridge creates ``acrn_br0`` which is the bridge and ``tap0`` as an initial setup.
 The files can be found in ``/usr/lib/systemd/network``.
 No additional setup is needed since systemd-networkd is automatically enabled after a system restart.

 Set up Reference UOS